takenobu-hs/processor-creative-kit/README.md

 ### Limitation
   - using slow container(Data.Array) for simple implementation.
-  - assembler error messages are unkindness.
+  - assembly error messages are unkindness.

 ### Acknowledge